-Multimedia & Emerging Design explores many media from time-based media/video to augmented reality (AR), and the interplay of coding, processing, fine art, and light-based media.
+Multimedia & Emerging Design explores many media from time-based media to augmented reality (AR), and the interplay of coding, processing, fine art, and light-based media.
 Students will be introduced to the basic hardware and software tools used in the industry.
-Program logic and problem-solving techinques within the context of various creative tools are explored through the completion of cinematic video, motion design, 3D modeling, AR app development, a portfolio website, and various multimedia projects.
+Program logic and problem-solving techinques within the context of various creative tools are explored through the completion of an Augmented Reality (AR) App, Two Commercials, and a Portfolio Website.